Song poetry

-Song poetry is poetry typical of the Song dynasty of China, established by the Zhao family in China in 960 and lasted until 1279.
+Song poetry is poetry associated with the Song dynasty of China, established by the Zhao family in China in 960 and lasted until 1279.

-Many of the best known Classical Chinese poems, popular also in translation, are from the Song dynasty poets, such as Su Shi (Dongpo), Ouyang Xiu, Lu You and Yang Wanli.
+Many of the best known Classical Chinese poems, popular also in translation, are from the Song dynasty poets, such as Su Shi (Dongpo), Ouyang Xiu, Lu You and Yang Wanli; in total, there are over 250,000 extant shi poems by 9,200 poets from the Song dynasty, bringing the scale of Chinese poetry to an unprecedented height.
+In addition to shi poetry, one of the other major poetic forms during the Song was ci, and there are over 21,000 extant ci poems by 1,330 Song dynasty ci poets in the anthology Quan Song ci (全宋詞).

+"Shi" poetry, together with "ci", and "prose" (the anthology Quan Song Wen includes more than 170,000 prose works from the Song dynasty), were three dominant literary forms during the Song.
 This was also a time of great achievement in painting and literature, and many artists were accomplished in more than one of these fields while simultaneously holding government positions.

 Historical background

 The Song dynasty (960–1279) was the first time that China was unified into one state since the Tang dynasty, the two dynasties were separated from each other by the Tang-Song transition period, known as the Five Dynasties and Ten Kingdoms period, a period of disunity.
 The Song period is divided into two parts.
 The first was the Northern Song (960–1127) which consisted of the China as reunified by the dynastic founder Emperor Taizu of Song.
 The second part is the Southern Song (1127–1279) because the northern part of the empire was ceded to the military forces of the Jurchens, who formed their own Jin dynasty (1115–1234) out of former Song imperial territory.
 The Southern Song then faced a protracted struggle against the Mongol Empire before finally succumbing to the Mongol forces, who then established themselves as the Chinese Yuan dynasty.
 Despite the constant military pressure and numerous foreign affairs challenges, the Song dynasty saw growing population, economical prosperity, and excellence in the fine arts.